Floren6432/uc-netbeans-my-calculator/README.md

 # uc-netbeans-my-calculator

-A simple desktop calculator application built with Java Swing during my second-year of university studies.
+A simple desktop calculator application built with Java Swing during my third-year of university studies.
 It supports basic arithmetic operations including addition, subtraction, multiplication, and division.
 The GUI features numeric buttons, operation buttons, and a display for input and results.

 Features:
 - Basic arithmetic operations like: +, -, *, /